 Baby back ribs tend to be more tender but less flavorful than spare ribs.
 Baby back ribs are a cut that literally falls on the pig’s back around the loin, which is why they’re so tender.
 By comparison, spare ribs tend to have more marbling and fat, which makes them more flavorful.
 However, spare ribs come near the belly area on the lower part of the pig; because of their proximity to the pig’s legs, they tend to be a cut of meat that gets overworked and is therefore harder to ensure tenderness.
 Baby back ribs are the more popular cut because of their ability to fall off the bone, so that’s the cut we’re focusing on here.
 Ahead, we’ll explain how to prep a rack of ribs with a delicious dry rub and share directions for how to cook them on a gas or charcoal grill, in a smoker and in the oven.

 How to prepare a rack of baby back ribs

-Before you start cooking, it's important to prepare the meat properly.
+Before you start cooking ribs, it's important to prepare the meat properly.
 There is a thin, shiny membrane on the back (the bone side) of the ribs that should be removed.
-Use a knife to pry up a corner of the membrane, then grab it with your fingers or a paper towel and carefully pull it off of the entire rack of ribs.
+Use a knife to remove the membrane, then grab it with your fingers or a paper towel and carefully pull it off of the entire rack of ribs.
 It may tear, so keep working it off until it’s all gone.
-By removing the membrane, your ribs will be more tender and will easily absorb that deliciously smoky flavor from the grill.
+By removing the membrane, your ribs will be bone tender and will easily absorb that deliciously smoky flavor from the grill.